Luligu/matterbridge-zigbee2mqtt/STYLEGUIDE.md

 # Style Guide

-Concise rules the codebase and Copilot suggestions should follow.
+Concise rules the codebase and all agent suggestions should follow.

 ## 1. General Principles